A topic from the subject of Biochemistry in Chemistry.

 • Receptor binding: Ligands bind to cell surface receptors, initiating the signaling cascade.

-• Signal amplification: Cascades amplify the initial signal, allowing for a robust response.
+• Signal amplification: Cascades amplify the initial signal, enabling a robust response.

 • Second messengers: Small molecules, such as cAMP or Ca2+, propagate the signal within the cell.